codebytevilla/iOS-Design-Patterns/01-CreationalPatterns/01-Singleton/README.md

 ## Practical Examples

-Explore real-world examples of using the Singleton pattern in Swift for managing app configuration and network operations in the [Practical Examples](./PracticalExamples.md) section.
+Explore real-world examples of using the Singleton pattern in Swift for managing app configuration and network operations in the [Practical Examples](./Examples/PracticalExamples.md) section.

 ## Pros and Cons

-Understand the advantages and disadvantages of utilizing the Singleton pattern in Swift, including when it's suitable and potential pitfalls in the [Pros and Cons](./ProsAndCons.md) section.
+Understand the advantages and disadvantages of utilizing the Singleton pattern in Swift, including when it's suitable and potential pitfalls in the [Pros and Cons](./Resources/ProsAndCons.md) section.

 ## Usage Examples

-Learn how to use the Singleton pattern effectively in Swift with usage examples and best practices in the [Usage Examples](./UsageExamples.md) section.
+Learn how to use the Singleton pattern effectively in Swift with usage examples and best practices in the [Usage Examples](./Examples/PracticalExamples.md) section.

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please read the [Contributing Guidelines](../../CONTRIBUTING.md) for details.

 ## License